(note: I’m now a vaguely spiritual neopagan witchy-type. Otherwise, I stand by pretty much everything here)

 So while the rumor weed sings her villain song, Larry-boy engages in some ineffectual gardening.
 Naturally, being a supervillain, she’s immune to any standard weapons.

 Alfred uses science to find the mother weed at heart of the root system.
 Unfortunately, once Larry-boy is underground, he can’t receive Alfred’s radio directions.
 Larry-boy’s superpowers are basically 1. super-suction ears and 2.
 Alfred micromanaging everything via radio, and frankly the super-suction ears don’t work that well.
 He’s slightly screwed.
 Alfred realizes this, at sets off to save him.
 On a teeny tiny scooter.
+I am so sorry I couldn’t find a decent picture.

 When Alfred gets to the center of town, nobody will help him because they think he’s a robot.

 As the weed threatens Larry-boy, and the townsfolk threaten Alfred, Jr’s dad finally shows up and sets Jr straight.
+“Recharge my batteries” is an idiom; a weird one, but it doesn’t mean Alfred is a robot.
+Just, you know, Alfred-ish.

 The Jr and Laura Carrot realize that if they go say nice things about him, the weed stops being evil and starts sprouting flowers.
 And thus, the day is saved!
 Except that there’s still an enormous weed covering all of town, and now everyone in town must carefully watch what they say because anything could be passed along, distorted and create widespread panic.
 But you know, the day is otherwise pretty saved-ish.

-In this world of information overload and clickbait, it becomes too easy to let the real issues be drowned out by gossip that might not be accurate, let alone relevant.
+In this world of information overload and clickbait, it becomes too easy to let the real issues be drowned out by information that might not be accurate, let alone relevant.
 I try to stay out of the world of media gossip, so I might not have the most relevant example, but a few months ago there was this video by Amandla Stenberg about cultural appropriation of black culture.
 Media honed in on one three second clip of Taylor Swift, and turned it all into “Amandla slams Taylor Swift, ohmigod look at the catfight,” when the video wasn’t about Taylor Swift at all.
 The segment wasn’t even directly critical of anybody.
 It was just pointing out how ubiquitous the borrowing of black culture is, and there were other parts that were much more explicitly critical.
 An honest report of what happened was less interesting than the mean-spirited rumor, so the actually constructive topic was eclipsed.

 All of which is to say, be aware of this human tendency to hone in on easy, ugly gossip.
 Before you engage in it, think about whether it is really helpful.
 Check the facts to make sure it is accurate.
 Don’t fuel the growth of mutant city-consuming monster weeds.